 Yosuke stopped three steps inside the door.
 His mouth fell open.

-"What are all these?"
+"What are in all those boxer?”

 "Movies, dude.
 You pick one, take it home, put it in the machine, and it plays on the TV."
+Leon was already drifting toward the action section, fingers skimming spines without really looking.
+His eyes kept flicking back to Yosuke, watching him take in the brightly lit space like it was some kind of cathedral.

 "Yeah."